 - 1 quart (1 liter) of water

-- In a large bowl, mix flour with salt and sugar.
-Dissolve the fresh yeast in water and add to the flour mixture.
-Mix everything together and knead until the dough is smooth and pulls away from the side of the bowl.
-Cover it and let it rise for about 1 hour until the dough doubles in size.
+- In a large bowl, mix flour with salt.
+Place the fresh yeast or active dry yeast in a small bowl, add sugar and 1/4 cup (60ml) water and let it dissolve for about 5 minutes.
+Add to the flour mixture.
+Mix everything together and knead until the dough is smooth and pulls away from the sides of the bowl.
+Cover and let it rise for about 1 hour until the dough doubles in size.

 - Meanwhile bring water to a boil.
 Dissolve the baking soda.
-Dip each pretzel in the soda water for 3-4 seconds.
+Dip each pretzel in the soda water for 25-30 seconds.
 Remove them from the water using a large flat spatula.
-Drain on a wire rack. sprinkle with your choice of topping and salt.
+Drain on a wire rack.

-- Place the pretzels on a greased baking sheet and bake them for about 20 minutes or until pretzels are deep golden brown.
-Transfer to a wire rack to cool.
+- Bake the pretzels for about 13-15 minutes or until pretzels are deep golden brown.
+Enjoy!

 Please let me know how it turned out for you!
 Leave a comment below and tag @homecookingadventure on Instagram and hashtag it #homecookingadventure.